By Rod Crawford

 As the only spider specialist in a large metropolitan area, I get many spider inquiries from the general public.
 Since I'm mentioned on the Internet as a spider specialist, some of the public inquiries come from distant places.
 When I lecture on spiders, adult and child audiences always have questions and comments.
 So do casual acquaintances when they learn that I work with spiders.

 These people's concerns come from a widespread and surprisingly uniform set of assumptions and "general knowledge" about spiders.
 And almost all of this widespread spider information is false!

 I don't really expect that the following, by itself, will make much headway against the flood of spider misinformation.
 However, I hope that those curious about spiders who find their way here will absorb enough information to ask me some new questions instead of the same old ones.
 I can hope, can't I?

 "I honestly believe it is better to know nothing than to know what ain't so." - Josh Billings, 1818-1885 (in "Solemn Thoughts")

-To suggest improvements or additions, or to learn about information sources, please contact me by email.
+For general spider information go to our resources page.
+To suggest improvements or additions, or to ask a question, please contact me by email.
 But if you hope to show that any of the following myths is actually true, please be prepared with verifiable evidence including actual specimens…

 Every one of the statements below is false!